tonton81/TSPISlave/README.md

   SPI slave library designed for Teensy 3.x / LC.
 Allows one or more ports enabling with a unified, simple, sketch.

-  SPI0, SPI1, and SPI2 are supported accross all boards.
+  SPI, SPI1, and SPI2 are supported accross all boards.

   Supports multiple byte/word transfers.